 - Performance evaluations and disciplinary actions: These are a managerial responsibility.

-- Coaching, counseling and morale problems.
+- Coaching, counseling and moral problems.

 - Planning and forecasting: Some of the detail work can be done by others, such as calculations and research, however, you alone are in a position to decide how departmental goals fit in with the overall organization’s goals.